-For over 2000 years, only the emperor of China could wear garments of silk, but now it is available for everyone's home.
+For more than 2,000 years, only the emperor of China could wear garments of silk, but now it is available for everyone's home.

-Silk fibers are breathable, lightweight, very supple, and constantly equalize temperature.
+Silk fibers are breathable, lightweight, very supple, and constantly equalize temperatures.
 A comforter of silk conforms to the body and is not as puffy as down.
 All silk products are naturally hypoallergenic.

-A silk comforter needs to be dry cleaned, so we recommend that you use a duvet cover to protect the comforter and prolong its life.
+A silk comforter needs to be dry cleaned, so it is recommended that you use a duvet cover to protect the comforter and prolong its life.

 Space-Age Polar Fleece

-Polar fleece is a man-made fiber of polyester.
+Polar fleece is a human-made fiber of polyester.
 By trapping air in the hollow core fibers, polar fleece provides optimum warmth and softness.

 Toasty-Warm Electric Blankets

-Electric blankets and mattress pads are a great solution if you want instant heat!
-If you turn the blanket about 5 minutes before hopping into bed, the bed will be warm and toasty when you get in.
+Electric blankets and mattress pads are a great solution if you want instant heat.
+If you turn the blanket about five minutes before hopping into bed, the bed will be warm and toasty when you get in.

-Though some people are concerned about sleeping with electric cords on their bed, I've used one for many years and find an electric blanket the ultimate solution to a chilly bed.
-And while electric blankets are not recommended for children, my two daughters have had them all their lives.
+Though some people are concerned about sleeping with electric cords on their bed, Oftentimes, an electric blanket is the ultimate solution to a chilly bed.
+And while electric blankets are not recommended for children, many children use them and are just fine.